-Hot take: If recruiting teams only focus on forming relationships with candidates within the hiring funnel, then they’re missing out on a lot of talent.
+Hot take: if recruiting teams only focus on forming relationships with candidates within the hiring funnel, then they’re missing out on a lot of talent.
+That’s where continuous candidate engagement comes in.
+Let’s explain…

-The traditional idea of the candidate experience is short and sweet; the candidate experience starts when talent becomes a candidate, and ends when they’re rejected.
+The traditional idea of the candidate experience is short and sweet.
+It starts when talent becomes a candidate, and ends when they’re rejected.
 But what about before and after?

-Charles Mah, Chief Customer Officer at iCIMS, sat down with GoodTime’s Founder and Head of Company Strategy, Ahryun Moon, to share his strategy in continuously engaging candidates.
+Charles Mah, Chief Customer Officer at iCIMS, sat down with GoodTime’s CEO and Head of Company Strategy, Ahryun Moon, to share his strategy for continuously engaging candidates.
 This “customer-driven” hiring model converts candidates into engaged ambassadors of your brand, helping your hiring team make the most coveted hires.

 Here’s the TLDR with five takeaways from the session.

 The talent acquisition model is in dire need of a makeover.
 TA has always been about simply filling positions, and this used to be sufficient.
-But as the talent landscape continues to undergo major changes — with the rise of the distance economy, remote work, and a candidate-driven market, to name a few — we also need to change how we engage talent.
+But as the talent landscape continues to undergo major changes — with the rise of the distance economy, remote work, and a candidate-driven market, to name a few — we also need to change our candidate engagement.

 Traditionally, the TA model is short and linear.
 Recruiting teams send mass amounts of emails and in-mails in a sourcing frenzy, interviewing candidates, and then relaying offers and rejections.
-The point when candidates enter the hiring funnel and start interviewing is thought of as the prime time to focus on the candidate experience, and the experience is largely neglected during all other touchpoints.
+The point when candidates enter the hiring funnel and start interviewing is thought of as the prime time to focus on the candidate experience.
+However, the experience is largely neglected during all other touchpoints.

 This process is no longer up to the standards of what candidates want out of their hiring experience.
-Candidates want to feel engaged at every stage of recruitment, and this means before, during, and after the process.
+Candidates want to feel engaged at every stage of recruitment.
+This means before, during, and after the process.

 2. Create Candidate Relationships — Not Just Candidate Experiences